Free Legal Advice Centre

 Any representation in a Simple Procedure action, will be carried out by two Diploma students working in pairs, supervised by a qualified solicitor.

-The Free Legal Advice Centre is now closed to new appointments.
-We will re-open in October 2019 and will start our booking processes again for these appointments in September 2019.
+The Free Legal Advice Centre is now closed for Christmas.
+We will re-open in January 2020.

-We expect clinics to run from early October 2019 at the Outreach Building, 9B Holyrood Road, Edinburgh through to the end of November.
-Our clinic will then re-open in the New Year, with dates to be confirmed in due course
+We expect clinics to run from early January 2020 at the Outreach Building, 9B Holyrood Road, Edinburgh through to May 2020.

 - To arrange an appointment, please email firstname.lastname@example.org or call 0800 073 0150 (voicemail only) and confirm your full name, postal address including post code, telephone number and a brief summary of the issue you are looking for advice on.